bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 * The [exploding market](/2024/04/01/moat-map.html) of simulation tools mostly promises to accelerate simulation but still requires traditional, manual, validation.
 * Systems engineers can deploy MDO tools at product or subsystems levels, but such systems typically provide guidance during the concept phase and become reinterpreted by humans for detailed design.

-If part of the promise of AI and ML is to increase the size of the design space that engineers can navigate, how can we bridge these human gaps in the process?
+If AI and ML promises to increase the size of the design space that engineers can navigate, how can we bridge these human gaps in the process?
 As generative design scales to the subsystem and product level, how can we connect all the pieces without the meaning becoming hidden in a nonintuitive latent space?
 How will we ever achieve the sci-fi dream of synthetic, cyber-physical systems if there must always be humans in the loop?

 ## Abstracting the design engineer

-Let's propose a model for a design engineer, human or automated, rekindling the old term "MDA" as the Mechanical Design *Automaton*:
+Let's propose a model for a design engineer, human or automated, which we'll call "Mechanical Design Automation (MDA)":

 <object data="/assets/blog/Differentiable/DifferentiableEngineeringTriangle.svg" type="image/svg+xml"></object>